CrystalFerrai/SteamAppUpdateCheck/readme.md

-Command line program to check if an installed Steam app has an update available.
+Command line program to check if an installed Steam app has an available update.

 ## Installation